-So, I originally, when I had Carson-Newman has obviously been a name of a university in general.
-I know a lot of people that have come and play basketball or different kinds of sports for undergraduate.
+I know a lot of people that have come and played basketball or different kinds of sports for undergraduate [at Carson-Newman].
 I hadn't really looked around much for my nurse practitioner yet.
 It came up on the social media and I looked into it.
-I really looked into the information on the website about being a center, a University of faith that was really important to me because I think that's important in my nursing care that I've had and when as soon as I made contact I had emails and people calling me and so nice, so open.
-Even if I didn't choose their program, they were open to helping me to find the programs that fit best for me and where I needed to go and to me that was important 'cause they weren't trying to sway me one way or the other, they were interested in me as a student, and I was eventually a provider to be successful.
+I really looked into the information on the website about being a center, a University of faith.
+That was really important to me because I think that's important in my nursing care that I've had, and as soon as I made contact I had emails and people calling me and - so nice, so open.
+Even if I didn't choose their program, they were open to helping me to find the programs that fit best for me and where I needed to go, and to me that was important 'cause they weren't trying to sway me one way or the other, they were interested in me as a student.

 How do you balance a full-time work schedule with the online program and your personal obligations?

 That's hard.
 And I think that's a day-by-day task, working.
-I'm grateful that only work regular RN the three 12-hour shifts, usually 13 or 14 hour, that on top of the school work.
-The teachers are great as they are the only way that it could be successful, 'cause they are very lenient they're very open to changing certain things, if you have work on certain days.
+I'm grateful that I only work regular RN - the three 12-hour shifts, usually 13 or 14 hour - that on top of the school work.
+The teachers are great as they are the only way that it could be successful, 'cause they are very lenient.
+They're very open to changing certain things, if you have work on certain days.
 And that's been a huge blessing.
 And they say that from the beginning.
-If you let me know ahead of time, "I'm gonna be willing to work with you and whatever you need, and that is great, but I personal obligations to me, education is important right now, and I can do that and I'm a time in my life that I can do that and my husband can allow me to do that.
-And we decided this together in a lot of prayer, so I do what I can and I let the other sat on the back burner and whatever I can add in to I do.
+If you let me know ahead of time, "I'm gonna be willing to work with you and whatever you need," and that is great, but I - personal obligations, to me ... education is important right now, and I can do that and I'm a time in my life that I can do that, and my husband can allow me to do that.
+And we decided this together in a lot of prayer, so I do what I can and I let the other sat on the back burner and whatever I can add in, I do.

 What advice do you have for potential students enrolling in the program?

 It's been phenomenal.
 The first advice I would give would be just talk to somebody about it.
-There's so many people that have been open to discussing the goods and the bads, and they've been very transparent with how it is and what to expect and they even say, "I don't know what to expect" but for example, I had an issue with a test last semester and I couldn't get a hold of anyone at the time, and then I had calls from four different people, professors I didn't even know that were going above and beyond to try to help me fix the test and calm my anxiety and going above and beyond and that to me that personal connection really was great.
+There's so many people that have been open to discussing the goods and the bads, and they've been very transparent with how it is and what to expect and they even say, "I don't know what to expect."
+But for example, I had an issue with a test last semester and I couldn't get a hold of anyone at the time, and then I had calls from four different people, professors I didn't even know that were going above and beyond to try to help me fix the test and calm my anxiety ... and that to me, that personal connection, really was great.
 So I would just say just be open and willing and talk to somebody and ask all the questions and just take it with an open mind.
 Because nursing is different every day.
-And as well as nurse practitioner school you kinda get a new field, you throw new tasks thrown at you every day so.

 Have you been able to integrate what you've learned in the program in your current job and if so, can you give me an example?